Our Work for People and Planet

 This has been a period in our lives which we may want to forget.
 But never can.
 While we have faced huge challenges, we have also made huge progress.

-As you will read in this report, we have one of our busiest years ever; tackling the environmental impact of the food system, working to build a sustainable fashion industry, and reducing plastic pollution.
+As you will read in this report and highlighted in the short film below, we have one of our busiest years ever; tackling the environmental impact of the food system, working to build a sustainable fashion industry, and reducing plastic pollution.

 Adapting to a changing world